 It’s a long, loved tradition of Pakistan to wear woolen shawls in the winter months.
 It is only in the far North area where I have seen men wear jackets, but overall the staple winter attire for women all over Pakistan is woolen shawls.
 When I was younger, I heard so much about the Kashmiri shawl.
 According to tradition, the founder of the industry was Zayn-ul-ʿĀbidīn, a 15th-century ruler of Kashmir who introduced weavers from Turkistan.

 These woolen Kashmir shawls are woven partly or wholly from goat hair called pashm.
 In the 19th century, shawls were classified as pashm shāla (made from the hair of domesticated goats) and aslī tūsh (made from the hair of wild goats).
 By this time, Kashmiri shawls had also become fashionable in Europe.
 In response to foreign tastes, the traditional designs were replaced by or adapted to patterns supplied by foreign dealers such as paisley.
 However, around 1870, the Kashmir industry almost collapsed.
 Fortunately, a strong effort began in the recent years to revive the industry.
-High-end designers like Bunto Kazmi, Nida Azwer, Sania Maskatiya, and up-and-coming Sehar Adil make unique, hand-woven, hand-embroidered shawls for their patrons.
+High-end designers like Bunto Kazmi, Sania Maskatiya, & up-and-coming Sehar Adil make unique, hand-woven, hand-embroidered shawls for their patrons.
 These shawls are made-to-order and not available anywhere online.
 Highly coveted, they can be a luxurious touch to an important day-event.

 So, where does Cult Gaia come in?